 He celebrated the album's release (the following day) by filming a live performance at NY's Nokia Theatre Times Square.
 The concert was shown in 117 U.S. cinemas.
 The album made its debut at the top of the Billboard 200 chart selling over 184,000 copies in its first week to become the fourth Stewart album to hit #1.

 The next month Stewart was inducted into the UK Music Hall of Fame in London.
 He entered with Led Zeppelin, James Brown and Bon Jovi.
 Pretty good company.
 And that wasn't all.
 He even got a favorable write-up in Rolling Stone magazine.

 "Time" was Stewart's first album of new material in almost 20 years.
-He produced eleven of the album's twelve tracks on the '13 release.
-"Just a good, old-fashioned Rod Stewart album (with) a lot of mandolin and acoustic (guitar) and fiddles and good storytelling, said the singer.
+He produced eleven of the twelve tracks on the '13 release.
+"Just a good, old-fashioned Rod Stewart album (with) a lot of mandolin and fiddles and good storytelling," said the singer.

 1969 Rod Stewart Album

 1976 A Night On The Town

 1977 Foot Loose & Fancy Free

 1991 Vagabond Heart